AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/workfront-for-ios.md

 The virtual assistant allows you to perform the following tasks via voice command:

-* Show me
+* [!UICONTROL Show me]
-* Delete
+* [!UICONTROL Delete]
-* Search for
+* [!UICONTROL Search for]
-* Help me with commands
+* [!UICONTROL Help me with commands]

-For more information on the Virtual assistant, see [Adobe Workfront mobile app virtual assistant](../../../workfront-basics/mobile-apps/using-the-workfront-mobile-app/wf-mobile-virtual-assistant.md).
+For more information on the Virtual assistant, see [[!DNL Adobe Workfront] mobile app virtual assistant](../../../workfront-basics/mobile-apps/using-the-workfront-mobile-app/wf-mobile-virtual-assistant.md).

-## Pin
+## [!UICONTROL Pin]

-The Pin area allows you to access saved virtual assistant commands as well as pins from your web browser.
+The [!UICONTROL Pin] area allows you to access saved virtual assistant commands as well as pins from your web browser.
 ![Pin and save query](assets/pin-and-save-query-adobe-350x285.png)

 For more information on the Virtual assistant, see [Adobe Workfront mobile app virtual assistant](../../../workfront-basics/mobile-apps/using-the-workfront-mobile-app/wf-mobile-virtual-assistant.md).